|

 is half the longitudinal aberration from either of the two line foci.
 In

-terms of the peak aberration coefficient A, needed wavefront
+terms of the peak aberration coefficient A, the needed wavefront

 error of defocus from either